 But travelling solo can give you the opportunity to enjoy some down time from the backpacking way of life and take advantage of the wide range of accommodation options that are out there, from plush en suite rooms and luxury hotels to treehouses in jungles and Buddhist temples and everything in between.
 There is a whole world of choice out there so don’t limit yourself.

-Sitting in a cafe or little street stall and watching the world pass you by while you enjoy a coffee or some local street food is one of the true pleasures of travelling alone.
+Sitting in a cafe or little street stall and watching the world pass you by while you enjoy a coffee or some local street food is one of the true pleasures of travelling alone, and taking the time to travel slowly too.
 Sometimes it’s nice to take a book or do a little writing in your journal or blog or whatever it is you have to pass the time, but other times it is nice to observe the people around you too.
 Soak up your surroundings and take it all in.
 This is what you’re travelling for, to experience new surroundings and new cultures.
 This does have a practical application beyond just stopping to smell the roses, if you listen and watch carefully you can pick up a little of the language, or the intricacies of how to use the metro, hail a taxi, or order food at a local street stall the way the locals do.

 Just because you are backpacking independently, and solo for that matter, doesn’t mean that you can’t join the occasional organised trek or take a course or two.
-You can very easily sign up for any course or trek a day before, and there will always be a huge range to choose from.
+You can very easily shop around tour agencies when you are on the ground and sign up for any course or trek a day before, and there will always be a huge range to choose from.
 Most hostels, guesthouses or backpacker hangouts will have a list, or there are plenty of tour agencies knocking around.
 It doesn’t matter what you do, jungle trekking, horse riding, a course in yoga, cooking or Thai massage, they are all fantastic ways to not only enjoy yourself and gain new experiences and skills, but also to meet other travellers in the same situation as you.
 Being in the same situation makes it very easy to strike up a conversation and you never know, you might just meet a new travelling companion for a day or two.

 Solo travel really gives you the opportunity to slow down and explore a place properly.
 You can really take your time and enjoy the locations and sites you are visiting.
 You don’t have to worry about doing the usual tourist trail or whether or not your travel partner wants to move on somewhere else, you can do what you want, when you want, so slow down and smell the coffee.
 Drink a few cups too.
 Hell, go to the farm and learn how the damn stuff is made locally if you like!
 You have all the time in the world and no one to answer to but yourself!

-Travelling solo is extremely safe and no more inherently dangerous than travelling in a group as long as you take basic common sense precautions.
+Travelling solo is very safe and no more inherently dangerous than travelling in a group as long as you take basic common sense precautions and take steps to reduce the personal risk to yourself.
 But when you are on your own you have no one to watch your back so it is important to make sure you watch your own and trust your instincts.
 Have a good time and meet new people, but keep your guard up, if something doesn’t feel right, leave.
 It really is that simple.
 By sticking to reasonable safety precautions and using your common sense, you will keep yourself safe and have one of the best times of your life travelling in what many consider to be the ultimate way to travel, solo backpacking.